Association football: International competitions

 International competitions in association football principally consist of two varieties: competitions involving representative national teams or those involving clubs based in multiple nations and national leagues.
 International football, without qualification, most often refers to the former.
 In the case of international club competition, it is the country of origin of the clubs involved, not the nationalities of their players, that renders the competition international in nature.

 The major international competition in football and the most prestigious is the World Cup, organised by FIFA.
 This competition has taken place every four years since 1930, with the exception of the 1942 and 1946 tournaments, which were cancelled because of World War II.
 As of 2022, over 200 national teams compete in qualifying tournaments within the scope of continental confederations for a place in the finals.
-The finals tournament involved 32 national teams (expanding to 48 teams for the 2026 tournament) competing over a four-week period.
+The finals tournament involved 32 national teams (expanded to 48 teams for the 2026 tournament) competing over a four-week period.
 (Note: The number of competing teams has varied over the history of the competition.)
 The World Cup is the world's most widely viewed and most followed sporting event, with the 2022 tournament estimated to be watched by 5 billion people, more than 60% of the global population.
 The 1958 World Cup saw the emergence of Pelé as a global sporting star, a period that coincided with "the explosive spread of television, which massively amplified his presence everywhere".
-The current champions are Argentina, who won their third title at the 2022 tournament in Qatar.
+The current champions are Spain, who won their second title at the 2026 tournament in the United States.
 The FIFA Women's World Cup has been held every four years since 1991.
 Under the tournament's current format that was expanded in 2023, national teams vie for 31 slots in a three-year qualification phase, while the host nation's team enters automatically as the 32nd slot.
 The current champions are Spain, after winning their first title in the 2023 tournament.